-“Following a manipulation of belief in one conspiracy theory people saw events in the world as more strongly casually connected, which in turn predicted unrelated irrational beliefs,” write the authors.
+After manipulation of one conspiracy theory belief, people saw events in the world as more strongly causally connected, which in turn predicted unrelated irrational beliefs.

 The researchers suggest that irrational beliefs are born from pattern perception because of the “automatic tendency to make sense of the world by identifying meaningful relationships between stimuli.”
 But distortions can happen, and the brain can connect dots that are actually nonexistent.
 People are bad at judging what’s random and believe that, often times, patterns are actually coincidences, which leads to irrational connections between unrelated stimuli.
 For example, just because societal power is dominated by the rich does not mean those rich people are Illuminati Satanists, though that is a thing that many people believe.

 Fortunately, other scientists have found a way to block the pervasiveness of illusory pattern perception: critical thinking.
 In a previous interview, North Carolina State University psychology professor Anne McLaughlin told Inverse that critical thinking is something that can be taught, and if people are trained in the right way, pseudoscience and false conspiracies can be combated with logic and reasoning.
 The brain may try to make false connections, but that doesn’t mean you have to believe it.